Kenneth Jernigan Library

 Facts About the Library

-The Kenneth Jernigan Library for Blind Children, a lending library, is a nonprofit charitable foundation dedicated to the reading pleasure and education of blind children and young adults.
-The books catalogued in the Library are Brailled by volunteers, who have contributed countless hours of time and effort to bring the total collection of the Library to more than 40,000 Braille books.
-The Library is unique in that we do not have "walk-in" patrons.
+The Kenneth Jernigan Library for Blind Children and Adults, a lending library, is a nonprofit charitable foundation dedicated to the reading pleasure and education of blind children and young adults.
+The books catalogued in the library are Brailled by volunteers, who have contributed countless hours of time and effort to bring the total collection of the Library to more than 14,000 Braille books.
+The library is unique in that we do not have "walk-in" patrons.
 Books are selected and then distributed to our patrons solely by mail.
 Because books are in a continual state of flux, it is impossible to offer a complete catalogue of available books.
 Library books are distributed to subscribers free of charge for a period not to exceed three months.

 Who Is Eligible

 Individuals, as well as schools and itinerant teachers, are qualified to use our books.
 Children using books must be under the guidance and responsibility of a parent or school advisor.
 School libraries must adhere to regulations concerning return and/or request for extension.